yuvaramc/Python_Development_Internship/README.md

 ### 🔹 Task 5: Palindrome Checker
 A program that checks whether a given string reads the same forward and backward.

-### 🔹 Task 6: Number Guessing Game
-An interactive game where the user attempts to guess a randomly generated number with hints like "too high" or "too low".

 ---

 ## 💻 Technologies Used